Georgia Car Insurance: Compare Rates from 50+ Carriers

 How does a DUI affect car insurance rates in Georgia?

 A DUI in Georgia typically increases auto insurance rates by 70-100% or more and stays on your driving record for 10 years.
-You will also need an SR-22 filing for 3 years.
-Some carriers will not insure DUI drivers at all.
-TCDS can help find coverage from carriers that specialize in high-risk drivers.
+Some carriers will not insure drivers with a recent DUI at all, while others specialize in higher-risk profiles.
+As an independent agency, TCDS can compare carriers across the market to find coverage that still fits your budget after a major violation.

 What is gap insurance and do I need it in Georgia?